QuanEstimation.jl: An open-source Julia framework for quantum parameter estimation: Acknowledgments

 \section{Acknowledgments}

-The authors would especially like to thank Dr.~Mao Zhang for her significant contributions to the coding, and would also like to thank Mr.~Zheng-Wei An, and Mr.~Xin-Ze Yan for their help on the coding and useful suggestions.
+The authors would like to thank all anonymous reviewers for their insightful suggestions on both the package and the presentation of this paper.
+Moreover, the authors would like to thank Dr.~Mao Zhang for her significant contributions to the coding, and would also like to thank Mr.~Zheng-Wei An, and Mr.~Xin-Ze Yan for their help on the coding and useful suggestions.
 This work was supported by the National Natural Science Foundation of China through Grant No.\,12175075.